-All accounting policies in these condensed consolidated interim financial statements are consistent with those applied in the Group's consolidated financial statements as at and for the year ended 31 December 2019.
+All accounting policies in these condensed consolidated interim financial statements are consistent with those applied in the Group's consolidated financial statements as at and for the year ended 31 December 2020.

 An amendment to IFRS 16 provides an optional practical expedient where lessees can elect to account for rent concessions related to COVID-19 as if they were not lease modifications.
-This amendment does not have an impact on the interim condensed consolidated financial statements.
+This amendment does not have an impact on the interim condensed consolidated financial statements, due to the Group not entering in any rent concessions.

-Several other amendments and interpretations apply for the first time in 2020, but do not have an impact on the interim condensed consolidated financial statements of the Group.
+Several other amendments and interpretations apply for the first time in 2021, but do not have an impact on the interim condensed consolidated financial statements of the Group.